Dr. Iorio performs surgeries at St. Joseph’s Hospital, Crouse Hospital and Specialists’ One-Day Surgery

-Dr. Iorio is a fellowship-trained orthopedic surgeon specializing in the management of complicated spinal deformities, degenerative and arthritic conditions, infections, trauma, and fractures.
+Dr. Iorio is a fellowship-trained, board-certified orthopedic surgeon specializing in the management of complicated spinal deformities, degenerative and arthritic conditions, infections, trauma, and fractures.
 His clinical interests include motion-preserving procedures for cervical spine disorders, identifying risk factors for complications and prolonged hospital stay after cervical fusion, and utilizing both minimally invasive and open techniques for safe and optimal correction of spinal disorders.

 He earned his medical degree at SUNY Upstate Medical University, and completed an orthopedic residency at Temple University Hospital in Philadelphia, PA.
 Dr. Iorio has completed a fellowship in spinal surgery at the Hospital for Special Surgery in New York, NY, where he was accepted into the Cobb Fellowship, which focuses on the treatment of scoliosis.

 A native of Upstate New York, Dr. Iorio is eager to return to the area and aspires to provide excellent spine care to all patients by maximizing conservative treatment and performing safe procedures from the neck to the lower back.

 Northeastern University, Boston, MA, BS in Neuroscience, Magna Cum Laude, 2005

 SUNY Upstate Medical University, Syracuse, NY, MD, 2010